mongodb/libbson/doc/oid.rst

 Parsing ObjectID Strings
 ------------------------

-You can also parse a string contianing a :symbol:`bson_oid_t`.
+You can also parse a string containing a :symbol:`bson_oid_t`.
 The input string *MUST* be 24 characters or more in length.

 .. code-block:: c